esmuigors2/Prep2Cry/README.md

     * auxillary file **.pertanu** -- a list of all elements, with the line number being the element number
     * an **example directory** of basis sets
     * an **example directory** of "custom" density functionals
+    * an **required directory** of templates for calculations

+## Changes since version 1
+The update was quite significant:
+* introduced support for all 7 crystal systems, not just the cubic one;
+* introduced support for other calculation types than geometry optimization;
+* introduced specifications for multiple parameters and the density grid.

+Changes on practical level:
+* a new directory `tmpls` with templates;
+* accordingly, the default values for the environmental variable `CRYVAR_TMPLDIR` has changed;
+* many new and REQUIRED options when running `pre2crys`;
+* no prompt for template when running `cryalot`;
+* `cryalot` now prompts for several more things;
+* but these prompts can be escaped if You use command-line arguments for `cryalot`.

 ## Where to place the scripts and the directories
 The scripts shold be in `$HOME/bin` or in any other directory You added to Your `$PATH`. prep2cry.sh should be on the machine You are viewing the CIF files (hereinafter called the 'client' or 'local machine'); all the other scripts must be on the machine You are using for calculations (hereinafter called the 'server').